 Price & Hours

 Having moved from the East Coast, Georgia O'Keeffe was inspired by Santa Fe's blazing landscape, and soon her portrayals of New Mexico earned her a reputation as one of the top Southwestern artists.
 Even those with just a minor love of art should stop by this museum, which is housed within a former adobe Baptist church and features the largest O'Keeffe collection in the world.
-More than 1,000 drawings, paintings and sculptures, as well as another 2,000 works by her peers.
-The museum also screens a video detailing O'Keeffe's life, story and growth as an artist.
+More than 1,000 drawings, paintings and sculptures, as well as another 2,000 works by her peers are housed here.
+The museum also screens a film detailing O'Keeffe's life, story and growth as an artist.

-Past visitors loved the video that offered highlights of O'Keeffe's life and many said they enjoyed the variety of exhibits.
+Past visitors loved the short documentary that offered highlights of O'Keeffe's life and many said they enjoyed the variety of exhibits.
 Many also strongly suggested downloading the free Georgia O'Keeffe app and bringing headphones to listen as you peruse the gallery.
 On the flip side, some recent patrons warned that the museum is small and said they wished more of O'Keeffe's finished works were on display (there are nine galleries in total).
 The museum recommends budgeting 45 to 90 minutes to experience the galleries.

-The Georgia O'Keeffe Museum – located about a block and a half northwest of the Santa Fe Plaza – is open every day from 9 a.m. until 5 p.m., with extended hours on Fridays until 7 p.m.
+The Georgia O'Keeffe Museum – located about a block and a half northwest of the Santa Fe Plaza – is open every day from 10 a.m. until 5 p.m., with extended hours on Fridays until 7 p.m.
 Hours can change depending on the season and on special events, so make sure to check before you visit.
 Parking is not available on-site.
 Admission is $13 for adults, $11 for students and free for children 17 and younger.
 Residents of New Mexico can visit for free on the first Friday of every month.
 The museum also operates several other affiliated sites worth visiting if you're an O'Keeffe fan, including O'Keeffe's home and studio in in the village of Abiquiu, 60 miles northwest of Santa Fe.
 The home is open to the public for tours seasonally.
 For more information, visit the Georgia O'Keeffe Museum website.